Newark Yankees: Ohio State League 1944 to 1947, championship

 Garver enjoyed his time in Newark.
 "It was a good baseball town – we drew big crowds."
 The fans were generous to the low-paid players, sometimes collecting $16 to $18 for Garver following a win.
 When someone stole his glove during the season, the fans raised him enough money to buy a new one.
 Local restaurants would give the pitchers free meals for winning games.

 Continuing play in the 1945 Ohio State League, the Newark Moundsmen went from their championship to last place in the standings.
 With a 1945 regular season record of 57–82, the Moundsmen finished in sixth place in the six-team league.
-Playing the season under manager Mickey O'Neill, Newark finished 32.0 games behind the first place Middletown Rockets in the regular season standings and did not qualify for the playoffs won by Zanesville over Middleton.
+Playing the season under manager Mickey O'Neill, Newark finished 32.0 games behind the first place Middletown Rockets in the regular season standings and did not qualify for the playoffs won by Zanesville over Middletown.
 Newark's Albert Kaiser won the league batting championship, hitting .368 and his 12 home runs also led the league.

 The 1946 Newark Moundsmen finished in fourth place as the Ohio State League expanded to eight teams, adding the Richmond Roses and Dayton Indians teams to the league.
 Newark qualified for the playoffs after the Moundsmen ended the regular season with a record of 74–65 under manager Bob Boken, finishing 8.0 games behind the Springfield Giants.
 In the first round of the playoffs, Newark lost to the Springfield Giants four games to two.

 On June 28, 1946, Newark pitcher Carl Schulte threw a no-hitter in a 7–0 victory over the Richmond Roses.

 In 1947, the Ohio State League played its final season, before changing its name.
 The Newark Moundsmen had a 64–76 regular season record and finished in seventh place, playing the season under manager Ed Dancisak.
 The Moundsmen finished the season 25.5 games behind the first place Zanesville Dodgers in the eight–team league.
 Ed Fowler of Newark led the Ohio State League with 119 RBI.